 Remember That Other Television Series Called ‘Nashville’?

-ABC is heavily hyping a new Hayden Panettiere drama called ‘Nashville,’ which feels like ‘Country Strong’ meets ‘Smash,’ but it's not the first network television show to use Music City's name as a show title.
-In 2007, a Fox show promised to launch careers, but instead, viewers were left launching to their TV Guide to see what else was on.
+Nashville made stars out of its cast and brought new exposure to its namesake city, but it's not the first network television show to use Music City's name as a show title.
+In 2007, a Fox show promised to launch careers, but instead, viewers were left looking to their channel listings to see what else was on.

-Overall, the 2007 series was difficult to follow and was scrapped for repeats of ‘K-Ville’ (ouch) after just two episodes.
+Overall, the 2007 series was difficult to follow, and it focused on soap opera-esque interpersonal dramas much more than music.
+It was an abject failure, getting scrapped for repeats of K-Ville (ouch!) after just two episodes.
 It didn't help that it was stuck in TV purgatory — Friday night on Fox.